How to Beat an Independent Medical Exam (IME)

 Prepare and Provide a Thorough Medical History

-Before your evaluation, review and gather all your medical records and any imaging results related to your workplace injury or occupational illness.
+Before your evaluation, review and gather all your medical records and any imaging results related to your workplace injury or occupational disease.
 Being familiar with your own medical history allows you to provide the IME provider important and accurate information regarding your claim, including your symptoms, injuries, and medical care.
 Be sure to bring these with you to your Independent Medical Exam.

 Chart notes and test results that have been covered on your claim may already be available to your IME provider, but it is always a good idea to be prepared in case they do not have access to such records.
 Additionally, your file may be missing notes and results from any appointment that was covered by your private insurance.
 If you are attempting to add an injury to your existing claim, this can be a crucial step in ensuring that the IME provider has all of the facts about your condition.